Have your say

 Speaking of one of her first encounters with women in custody she remarks:

 'As I stood there with them I had this thought which was "Why are you in there and I'm out here?".
 And the next thing that came into my mind was "Privilege".'

 Stephanie says that she thinks there are two things that women participating in any of her programmes can learn:

 'First, that she is a valuable women.
 And second, that change is possible.
 That recovery from addiction and healing from trauma can happen for her.'

-Stephanie will be delivering an ambitious programme of training and awareness raising among policy makers, criminal justice and health workers, ex-prisoners, trauma survivors and activists in Scotland and England in late March and early April 2014.
+Stephanie delivered an ambitious programme of training and awareness raising among policy makers, criminal justice and health workers, ex-prisoners, trauma survivors and activists in Scotland and England in late March and early April 2014.

 Watch the video below.